Zygaena loti (Denis & Schiffermüller, 1775)

 Life cycle:

-Zygaena loti is in many places a very early Burnet.
+Zygaena loti is in many regions a very early Burnet.
 The caterpillars moult out of hibernation dormancy in late February or early March (such as on 23.02.2008 in the Swabian Alb) and are mature in May and early June.
 They generally hide well concealed in the moss layer at daytime, where they also construct their cocoons (similar to Zygaena fausta, Z. minos, Z. purpuralis and mostly also Z. carniolica).
 Adults are on the wing between early June and early August.
 Some single, delayed, fresh individuals may occasionally occur also later.
 Zygaena loti generally occurs in somewhat lower densities than it is the case with e.g. Zygaena carniolica.

 Endangerment: regionally endangered or decreasing